What is Augmented Reality?

 Augmented reality may eventually take the form of traditional glasses and contact lenses, with informative graphics that appear in your field of view and react to the movements of your head in real time.
 While similar devices with applications already exist – namely smartphones like the iPhone – augmented reality screen space may soon be seen everywhere.
 The world, more than ever, is a playground—a place to include a digital layer of interaction with nearby restaurants, tourist attractions and historical sites and so on.
 It will be up to creatives at the forefront of this technology to imagine the possibilities and to help design the world we want to live in.

 But… There is such a thing as too much information.

 “Just as the ‘CrackBerry’ phenomenon and internet addiction are concerns, an over-reliance on augmented reality could mean that people are missing out on what's right in front of them. […] There are also privacy concerns.
 Image-recognition software coupled with augmented reality will, quite soon, allow us to point our phones at people, even strangers, and instantly see information from their Facebook, Twitter, Amazon, LinkedIn or other online profiles.
 With most of these services people willingly put information about themselves online, but it may be an unwelcome shock to meet someone, only to have him instantly know so much about your life and background.”

 — Kevin Bonsor.
 How Stuff Works, ‘How Augmented Reality Works‘ (2001-2014)

-Scene one at Animat Habitat is an interactive journey with an elephant—with the goal of creating a connection with our natural world through a gizmo of our media-centric culture.
-With developer Mai El-Awini and her expertise with augmented reality technology, White Elephant designed as a comic book as well as a companion app makes possible a more immersive experience than was presented in print or in animation alone.
+Scene one at Animat Habitat is an interactive journey with an elephant—with the goal of creating a connection to our natural world through a gizmo of our media-centric culture.
+With developer Mai El-Awini and her expertise with augmented reality applications, White Elephant designed as a comic book as well as a companion app makes possible a more immersive experience than was presented in print or in animation alone.